 The troll shrugged, an action akin to two fat men colliding.
 “Yeah, well.
 Better hope so, that’s all I’m saying.”

 Bea glanced up at the high, vaulted ceiling of the Grand Reflection Station.
-Above her were the General Administration’s giant red banners, each repeated every few hundred yards and carrying one of their many slogans:
+Above her, the General Administration’s giant red banners, repeated every few hundred yards, carried their slogans:

 “The Teller Cares About You”

 “Anti-Narrativists Operate In Thaiana”

 “The Redaction Department: Protecting Your Safety”